JulianR0/CLevels/README.md

 I would love to tell you more but you'll grow bored.
 ## Getting started
 For server operators, I built a barebones wiki containing instalation instructions, and how to configure it.
+The wiki is located here: https://github.com/JulianR0/CLevels/wiki

 For casual players, the chat command `/menu` should provide you with all of your needs.
 A `/help` chat command displaying all commands is also available.
 ## Why is this repository called "CLevels"?